ibm-cloud-docs/openshift/openshift_images.md

 # Building images for your apps
 {: #openshift-images}

-Red Hat OpenShift on IBM Cloud clusters include an internal registry to build, deploy, and manage container images locally.
+{{site.data.keyword.openshiftlong}} clusters include an internal registry to build, deploy, and manage container images locally.
 For a private registry to manage and control access to images across your enterprise, you can also set up your cluster to use {{site.data.keyword.registrylong}}.
 {: shortdesc}

 ## Using the internal registry